nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Delete an existing session : `delete-session`

-Removes an existing session from the address book.
+Removes an existing session from the session list.

 Format: `delete-session INDEX `